ULCCO Special projects are a fully accredited BIM Level 2 main contractor, with BSI kitemark accreditation to the following standards :

 As a business, we utilise Revit and Navisworks to allow exchange of information between different 3-D models within the CDE; we have also invested in other digital hardware and software, which enables us to work more effectively with our in house client, design teams and supply chain members.

-For a small business, we have made a significant investment in BIM and digital technology and training, recently adopting BIM on our latest contracts of the New School of Law & Social Justice and the New Centre for Arts and Humanities, both located on South Campus.
+Our business has made a significant investment in BIM and digital technology and its training requirements, recently adopting BIM on our latest contracts of the New Yoko Ono Lennon Centre incorporating the Tung Auditorium, the New School of Architecture and the School of Environmental Science project, located on South, Central and North Campus.

-Our Design Manager, Coordinator and operational teams have participated in BIM training and can offer project specific BIM Execution Plans (BEPs) to suit the requirements of the clients Exchange Information Requirements (EIRs).
+Our Design Managers, and operational teams have participated in BIM training and can offer project specific BIM Execution Plans (BEPs) to suit the requirements of the clients Exchange Information Requirements (EIRs).

-We have found that the benefits for working in BIM include:
+We have found the benefits for working in BIM include:

 - Effective collaboration between our client, design teams, supply chain and ourselves